Captain Jake West

 The Germans first true determined raid on London hit on the 7th, while West was at RAF Biggin Hill south of the capital.
 The high explosive bomb followed immediately by an incendiary fire bomb destroyed the lodgings of West’s aunts and cousins.
 West had arrived on the morning after the bombing, the 8th.
 He was in time to see the bodies in the street on stretchers being covered with blankets.
 In the reek of smouldering ruins West’s first image of the dead was his aunt’s arm grasping rigidly above her and the bodies of her children.
 The white bones of her fingers rose upwards from her burnt flesh split open from crotch to head from the roasting heat.
 As he knelt over the bodies of the children he saw them untouched by fire.
 Unlike their mothers they lay as if asleep.
 Only the cold blue pallor of their faces and hands in the morning light confirmed they were dead.

-The smell of burnt bodies was something you never accepted.
+The smell of burnt bodies was something West never accepted.
 Your mind knew what it was instinctively.
 It made you want to run away.
 It followed you throughout the rest of your life echoing in otherwise normal smells: a dessert; unwashed clothes; or old milk.
 What was new for West was that it was flesh of his family – of his flesh.
-Of a family he had come to protect.
-That in a perverse way he had exposed to the change in German tactics.
+That in a perverse way he had exposed them to the change in German tactics.

 “Chum, you better come down to the warden.
 They’ll take care of you and give you some advice making arrangements for the dead.”